scalekit-inc/scalekit-sdk-java/README.md

 </p>

 # Official Java SDK
 <a href="https://scalekit.com" target="_blank" rel="noopener noreferrer">Scalekit</a> is an Enterprise Authentication Platform purpose built for B2B applications.
-This Node.js SDK helps implement Enterprise Capabilities like Single Sign-on via SAML or OIDC in your Node.js applications within a few hours.
+This Java SDK helps implement Enterprise Capabilities like Single Sign-on via SAML or OIDC in your Java applications within a few hours.

 <div>
 📚 <a target="_blank" href="https://docs.scalekit.com">Documentation</a> - 🚀 <a target="_blank" href="https://docs.scalekit.com">Quick-start Guide</a> - 💻 <a target="_blank" href="https://docs.scalekit.com/apis">API Reference</a>